JasenPalmer/SWEN222-GroupProject/README.txt

 For multiplayer, playing locally requires one person to host and the others to enter the address of the host computer in the IP field.
 To play multiplayer online, the host needs to port forward.
 As in singleplayer, the host always needs to leave the ip blank.

+For testing Game:

+-	Choosing the name "admin" will give you a debug option in the top menu.
+This allows the user to add items in inventory without needing to open chests and find them.
+-	Viewing from the starting direction of the game (north), there is a gap in the bushes at the bottom of the map.
+This leads to a maze which has lighting effects.
+-	Viewing from the starting direction, there is a gap in the trees on the left corner which can only be accessed if the player has 20 gold.

 Game Controls:

 Q - 	Rotate camera counter-clockwise.